Macros | |

 Define to determine if code is being built for the PS5.

-If this define exists, then you are creating code that runs on the main processor for a Sony Playstation 5.
+If this define exists, then code is created to run on the Sony Playstation 5.

 #define BURGER_PSP |